Ingenium-Games/ingenium/nui/TESTING.md

 }
 ```

-Then restart the resource: `/restart ig.core`
+Then restart the resource: `/restart ingenium`

 ## Feature Tests